01org/nlpljs/README.md

 The `example-app/` directory contains an application called Content Push.
-This application was the original impetous behind the creation of libnlp.
-Although no longer maintained, Content Push is included here to demonstrate the potential of libnlp.
+This application was the original impetous behind the creation of NLPL for JavaScript.
+Although no longer maintained, Content Push is included here to demonstrate the potential of NLPL for JavaScript.

 Content Push is a browser extension which acts as a companion for Google Docs, living in a panel alongside your documents.